crantodev/about-me/readme.md

 ### My PHP knowledge

-I worked principally with PHP using Object-Oriented-Programing paradigm and Model-View-Controller pattern with:
+I've been working with PHP using Object-Oriented-Programing paradigm and Model-View-Controller pattern with:

 * **CMS**
   * [Drupal](https://www.drupal.org)